 The Global Health Network is providing the sophisticated technology and the tools for this to happen allowing researchers to work together online, and this is a place where researchers come to receive rigorous guidance and training that is written by experts.
-This facility also creates partnerships through novel applications, such as site-finder.org.
+This facility also creates partnerships through novel applications, such as site-finder.org and provides resources and guidance to support every step.
 It is highly regarded as a neutral and independent space, which is uniquely applying cutting edge digital technology to enhance global health research.

-Since 2011, to March 2107, researchers, nurses, technicians and scientists working in LMIC countries have accessed The Global Health Network over one million times, to share research methods, knowledge and processes, with many thousand of regular users.
-Over 207,000 online course modules have been taken, and there are over 37 research groups with areas on this platform.
-The Global Health Network has grown into renown, valuable and trusted resource to those working in global health research.
-Impact evaluation is embedded and strong quantitative and qualitative data show how research teams are gaining from this and that their research is being enhanced.
+Since 2011, researchers, nurses, technicians and scientists working in low and middle income countries (LMICs) have accessed The Global Health Network over 11 million times, to share research methods, knowledge and processes, with many thousands of regular users.
+Over 400,000 online course modules have been taken, and there are 37 research groups sharing knowledge and expertise on this platform.
+The Global Health Network has grown into a renowned, valuable and trusted resource to those working in global health research.
+Impact evaluation is embedded and strong quantitative and qualitative data show how research teams are gaining from this and that their research is being made easier and better.

 This clip shows feedback from a local public health worker in Ethiopia after he attended one of The Global Health Network research skills workshops.
 In summary Abrahim explains that previously he thought that clinical trials were something people from overseas come and do, that they are expensive, and just about drugs and vaccines.
 See how his views have changed.